THE RED WAGON

 That night…

-My grip on the handle began to loosen.
+my grip on the handle began to loosen.

-Forty years of frozen grip
+But forty years of frozen grip

 doesn’t release all at once.